OussamaMater/OussamaMater/README.md

 - 🔭 I’m currently working on a feature-rich LMS.
 - 🌱 I’m currently learning more about Hardware.
-- 👯 I’m looking to collaborate with any startups :office:
+- 👯 I’m looking to collaborate with any startups.
-- 🤔 I’m looking for part-time jobs in Web Development :nerd_face:
+- 🤔 I’m looking for part-time jobs in Web Development.
 - 🥅 2022 Goals: Contribute more to Open Source projects, the least I can do!
-- 💬 Ask me about anything, would rather Security related :computer:
+- 💬 Ask me about anything, would rather Security related.
 - ⚡ Fun fact: I love :dog: alot, aloooot and I enjoy listening to violin :violin:

 ## Connect with me: